Non-Identifiability in Network Autoregressions: Conclusion

 \section{Conclusion}

-We have studied identification of an autoregression defined on a general network, under weak distributional assumptions and without requiring repeated observations of the network.
+This paper has studied identification of an autoregression defined on a general network, under weak distributional assumptions and without requiring repeated observations of the network.
 In this context, identification is possible for generic parameter values and for generic regressor matrices, whatever the network.
-However, important cases do exist when identification fails, either in the original sample space or after some transformation (this could be, for instance, a transformation aimed at removing fixed effects).
-We have shown that in the latter case it is impossible to conduct inference that respects the invariance properties of the model, regardless of whether the parameters are identified from the second moment of the outcome variable.
+Nevertheless, important cases do exist when identification fails, either in the original sample space or after some transformation of the sample space (this could be, for instance, a transformation aimed at removing fixed effects).
+We have shown that, in particular, there are cases where it is impossible to conduct inference that respects the invariance properties of the model, despite the fact the parameters may be identifiable from the distribution on the original sample space.

+For practical purposes, it may be useful to construct a measure of the distance from non-identifiability.
+This goes beyond the scope of the present paper, but, for example, one may want to have a measure of distance from the non-identifiability condition $\mathrm{rank}(X,WX)=k$ in Proposition \ref{lemma identif mean}.
+One such measure would be the $\left( k+1\right) $-th largest singular value of $(X,WX)$, or some norm of the matrix $M_{X}WX$, possibly upon some normalization of $X$ and $W.$\footnote{To justify these two measures note that, since $\mathrm{rank}(X)=k,$ (i) $\mathrm{rank}(X,WX)=k$ if the $\left( k+1\right) $-th largest singular value of $(X,WX)$ is zero; (ii) $\mathrm{rank}(X,WX)=k$ is equivalent to $\operatorname{col}(WX)\subseteq \operatorname{col}(X)$, or, which is the same, to $M_{X}WX=0$.} Such measures should help model users to avoid not only the cases in which inference based on the first moment is impossible, but also cases close to these, in which inference is likely to be very challenging without additional distributional assumptions.

-It should be emphasized that our results have been derived under the assumption that the network is fully known and exogenous, which may be unrealistic in many applications.
+Finally, it is important to remark that the results in this paper have been derived under the assumption that the network is fully known and exogenous, which may be unrealistic in many applications.
 The study of identification when the network is (partially) unknown and/or endogenous remains a key challenge in the literature \citep[e.g.,][]{Blume2015,dePaula2020,Lewbel2019}, and we hope that the results obtained in this paper can prove useful in that setting too.

 \makeatletter \@seccntformat#1{Appendix\ \csname the#1\endcsname\quad}

 \makeatother